 We NEVER have leftover potstickers at my house.
 We seriously can make these appetizers into a full meal any night of the week!

-BUT if you do happen to have leftover potstickers, you can freeze solid on a cookie sheet that has been lined with wax paper or parchment paper and then transfer to freezer safe bag.
+BUT if you do happen to have leftover potstickers, you can freeze solid on a cookie sheet that has been lined with wax paper or parchment paper and then transfer to a freezer-safe bag.

 If you happen to have leftover potsticker filling, which I often do, add to steamed rice or make a quick stir fry with it for a quick dinner.